Lyoshas/onlineStore/README.md

   - _initialImageName_ - the new image name for the initial product image.
 The image must be first uploaded to AWS S3
   - _additionalImageName_ - the image name for the additional product image.
 The image must be first uploaded to AWS S3
   - _quantityInStock_ - how many products are now in stock.
 Must be a number that is greater than or equal to 0 and not greater than 32767
   - _shortDescription_ - new short description of the product.
-Must have the length between 1 and 300 characters.
+Must have the length between 1 and 300 characters
+  - _maxOrderQuantity_ - how many products a user is allowed to order at once.
+Must be a number that is greater than or equal to 0 and not greater than 32767.
 - **Example**:
   ```graphql
   mutation UpdateProduct(